getgrav/grav-learn/user/pages/02.content/02.headers/docs.md

     items: @taxonomy.tag: [foo, bar]
 ```

 the `content.items` variable can take an array of taxonomies and it will gather up all pages that satisfy these rules.
-The [Taxonomy](taxonomy) chapter will cover this concept in more detail.
+The [Taxonomy][tax] chapter will cover this concept in more detail.

 ### Ordering Options